nrfconnect/sdk-nrf/doc/nrf/ug_nrf52.rst

 To build your application, follow the instructions in :ref:`gs_programming`.

-.. |note| replace:: For posibility of introducing upgradable bootloader, please refer to :ref:`ug_bootloader_adding`.
+.. |note| replace:: For the possibility of introducing upgradable bootloader, please refer to :ref:`ug_bootloader_adding`.